ansible07/Orbital/Setting.md

 And as a practical matter, if you're going truly going to contribute, you need to run at the speed of the Machines, and you need to be close by to everyone else working in that field.
 So that means Uploading, and transmitting yourself to Mercury.
+Also typically, an Upload loses interest in the affairs and concerns of the rest of humanity in the process.

 If a Normal is just interested in creating new virtual worlds or other software, they can and do stick around as regular humans on Earth.
 They are basically just producing content for other Normals, but not really contibuting to advancing the state of the art in science or engineering.
-There are others building wacky robots out of Machine-designed components and such, but they are basically hobbyists.
+There are other people building wacky robots and such out of Machine-designed and approved components and such, but they are basically hobbyists.
+Building anything from scratch (other than via traditional biological pathways) is regulated by the Machines for everyone's safety.
+The Machines also keep an eye on advanced biological research (even that without direct genetic manipulation) to prevent created of biological weapons.
+The Normals, by virtue of spending the majority of their time in hermetically sealed Interface pods and boosted immune systems are largely immune to such viruses and bacteria, but a biological weapon could devastate the Rightous Few.